DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

-The first U-Pb isotopic dating (2674 ±12 Ma) of a K-feldspar porphyritic granodiorite from Guyer Lake (sheets 33G06-33G11) was performed by St. Seymour et al. (1989).
+The first U-Pb isotopic dating of a K-feldspar porphyritic granodiorite from Guyer Lake (sheets 33G06-33G11) yielded an age of 2674 ±12 Ma (St. Seymour et al., 1989).
 This pluton and age have been associated with the Bezier Pluton since the few pluton outcrops have similar petrographic characteristics.
-Since it was not possible to find an outcrop in the coordinate area of sample LE-132 from St. Seymour et al. (1989), a new sample was taken along the Transtaïga Highway (outcrop 2014-JG-2088) in the main pluton.
-The latter gave an older age to 2712.3 ±5.8 Ma.
+Since it was not possible to find an outcrop in the coordinate area of sample LE-132 from St. Seymour et al. (1989), a new sample was taken along the Transtaïga Road (outcrop 2014-JG-2088) in the main pluton.
+The latter gave an older age of 2712.3 ±5.8 Ma.
 From now on, that age is the one assigned to the Bezier Suite.

-The Suite of Bezier covers a large area in the Eeyou Istchee James Bay region, about 5800 km², and cuts many different units.
-These relationships are highlighted by dating or field observations.
+Units of the Bezier Suite cover a large area in the Eeyou Istchee James Bay region, over a width of 150 km.
+Moreover, they cut numerous various lithologies.
+These relationships are highlighted by isotopic dating or field observations.

 Does not apply.

 BANDYAYERA, D., BURNIAUX, P., CHAPON, B., 2013.
 GEOLOGIE DE LA REGION DU LAC MAGIN (33G09), DE LA COLLINE CAPTEL (33G15) ET DU LAC FONTAY (33G16), BAIE-JAMES, QUEBEC.
 MRN, UQAM; RP 2013-01RP 2013-01, 32 pages, 3 plans.